dopay/cashbacks_task/README.md

  Adding validations to the Payment model helps ensure that our data remains consistent and valid.

+ ## Add Cash back Index

+This index will be particularly useful in scenarios like:

+- When listing all cashback accounts for a user
+- When checking if a user has a cashback account
+- When filtering accounts to show only cashback or non-cashback accounts

+It's a small change, but it can have a noticeable impact on performance, especially as the number of accounts in the system grows.

 ## Dockerization of the Application

 We have expanded the project to include a complete Docker setup, making it easier to develop, test, and deploy the application consistently across different environments.
 This feature includes: